Note: This article was originally published on Friday, May 10, 2024 at 8:03 in the evening and has been updated.

 Final Boarding Call

-The following text is a response to an e-mail message I received earlier today, Friday, May 10, 2024 after I was asked to rate my stay at a resort property recently:
+The following text is a response to an e-mail message I received on Friday, May 10, 2024 after I was asked to rate my stay at a resort property recently:

 We are beyond disappointed to know we did not meet your expectations and had several areas where we could not perform at the level that has earned our reputation and the trust of our guests.
 Please know we are taking your feedback humbly and seriously as it is the only way for us to continue to offer an incredibly special and customized experience to all of our guests.
 We hope you have the opportunity to welcome you back in the near future and rekindle your trust and love for our resort.